 BOARD – EXECUTIVE STAFF

-APICDA’s board is primarily comprised of local Fishermen’s Association members; one representative per community in addition to a fishing industry and financial industry representative.
+APICDA & AJV boards are primarily comprised of local Fishermen’s Association members; one representative per community in addition to a fishing industry, financial industry and legal community representative.

 Hugh Pelkey – Akutan

 In 2006, APICDA welcomed Mark back to the board; he first served on the board from 1992-1994.
 Mark was born and raised in the community of Atka and attended the University of Alaska Fairbanks in the late 1970s.
 He has served as president of both the Axtam Corporation and the Atka Village Council.
 Mark has served many years on the Aleutian Pribilof Islands Association board, the Atka Fishermen’s Association, the Aleut Marine Mammal Commission and the Alaska Native Harbor Seal Commission.

 Nikki is a lifelong resident of False Pass.
 She comes from a family that relies on commercial fishing.
 Nikki works for Eastern Aleutian Tribes as a community health aide and has been serving her region in this capacity for many years.
 In addition to serving on the APICDA board, Nikki’s other commitments include being the City of False Pass mayor, Aleutians East Borough School Board member, Isanotski Corporation secretary/treasurer and Aleutians East Borough Assembly member.

 Justine Gundersen – Nelson Lagoon